Jacob Mirsky, MD, MA, DipABLM, FACLM

-Dr. Mirsky is a primary care physician at Massachusetts General Hospital (MGH), Assistant Professor of Medicine at Harvard Medical School, and the Assistant CME Course Director at the MGH Benson-Henry Institute for Mind Body Medicine.
-He is board certified in internal medicine and lifestyle medicine.
+Dr. Jacob Mirsky is a primary care physician at Massachusetts General Hospital (MGH), Assistant Professor of Medicine at Harvard Medical School (HMS), and the Assistant CME Course Director at the MGH Benson-Henry Institute for Mind Body Medicine.
+He is board certified in both internal medicine and lifestyle medicine, and in 2024 he was named a Fellow of the American College of Lifestyle Medicine for the “highest standard of professional development and contribution to the field.”

-• Dr. Mirsky has a proven track record building and scaling boundary-pushing clinical programs.
+Dr. Mirsky has a proven track record building and scaling boundary-pushing lifestyle medicine clinical programs.

 Lifestyle Medicine Shared Medical Appointments

-As the co-founder and Medical Director of the award-winning MGH Healthy Lifestyle Program, Dr. Mirsky has overseen the growth of the largest Lifestyle Medicine Shared Medical Appointment (LMSMA) clinical program in the country.
-The Program now includes 17 primary care physicians and nurse practitioners, as well as 13 specialists in the MGH Department of Medicine, who lead virtual LMSMAs.
-Dr. Mirsky has spent years building and refining LMSMA curricula, trainings, and workflows with the MGH Healthy Lifestyle Program team - several of these are now licensed by Mass General Brigham.
+As the co-founder and Medical Director of the award-winning MGH Healthy Lifestyle Program, Dr. Mirsky has overseen the growth of the largest lifestyle medicine SMA clinical program in the country since 2021.
+The Healthy Lifestyle Program now includes 16 primary care physicians and nurse practitioners, as well as 13 specialists in the MGH Department of Medicine, who lead virtual lifestyle medicine SMAs.
+Dr. Mirsky has spent years building and refining lifestyle medicine SMA curricula, trainings, and workflows with the MGH Healthy Lifestyle Program team, and several of these are now licensed by Mass General Brigham for use across the country.

 Food Is Medicine

-Dr. Mirsky is also the Medical Director of the MGH Revere Food Pantry, which is the first plant-based food pantry in the country and includes a state-of-the-art teaching kitchen.
+Dr. Mirsky is also the co-founder and Medical Director of the MGH Revere Food Pantry and Teaching Kitchen, which is the first plant-based food pantry in the country and also features a state-of-the-art teaching kitchen.
+The MGH Revere Food Pantry and Teaching Kitchen is currently the only brick-and-mortar food pantry and teaching kitchen in the Mass General Brigham enterprise and serves as a testing ground for innovative Food Is Medicine strategies to address nutrition insecurity and chronic disease.

 Health and Wellness Coaching

-The MGH Healthy Lifestyle Program that Dr. Mirsky leads fully integrates five health and wellness coaches into every LMSMA.
+The MGH Healthy Lifestyle Program that Dr. Mirsky leads fully integrates four health and wellness coaches into every lifestyle medicine SMA.
+Dr. Mirsky has worked closely with health and wellness coaches to define clinical workflows and best practices to support sustainable behavior changes for patients participating in SMAs.

 Ongoing Research

-Dr. Mirsky is currently the co-Principle Investigator on multiple research studies at MGH on LMSMAs, “Food is Medicine,” and culinary medicine.
+Dr. Mirsky is currently the co-Principle Investigator on multiple research studies at MGH on lifestyle medicine SMAs, “Food is Medicine,” and culinary medicine.

-Dr. Mirsky is passionate about providing compassionate and comprehensive care for underserved patient populations and has spent his entire career at the MGH Revere HealthCare Center.
+Dr. Mirsky is passionate about providing high-quality comprehensive care for underserved patient populations and has spent his entire career at the MGH Revere HealthCare Center, where he continues to practice primary care.

 Dr. Mirsky has presented and led workshops at several national conferences, including multiple annual American College of Lifestyle Medicine conferences and Harvard Medical School Herbert Benson Courses in Mind-Body Medicine.